pmndrs/three-stdlib/README.md

 But most importantly, allowing the people that use and rely on these primitives to hold a little stake, and to distribute the weight of maintaining it.
 Jsm/examples were always considered as something that you copy/paste into your project and adapt to your needs.
 But that is not how people use it.

 Let's give jsm/examples the care it deserves!

+## Changes

+- [x] All Collections have been converted to export maps (GeometryUtils, CurveExtras, etc)
+- [x] WebGL has been moved to /misc